Local

 The state Senate proposed last month to suspend the $1 million liquor liability insurance requirement that went into effect the beginning of this year, which has contributed to bar closures across the state.

-Bar and restaurant owners will have to wait until July 1, when the new budget will go into effect, for potential relief.
+Bar and restaurant owners will have to wait until July 1, when the new budget will go into effect, for potential relief, but that might be too late for some small businesses.

 Get one year of unlimited digital access for $159.99